Type I Error

 Definition

 A Type I error is a statistical concept that refers to the incorrect rejection of a true null hypothesis.
-In simpler terms, a Type I error is a false positive result.
-Due to the inherent uncertainty, Type I errors cannot be completely avoided.
+Simply put, a Type I error is a false positive result.

 Origin

-The concept of Type I error originates from hypothesis testing theory in statistics.
-Hypothesis testing was introduced by British statistician Ronald Fisher in the early 20th century to determine whether data supports a particular hypothesis.
-As statistics evolved, the concept of Type I error became widely used in various scientific research fields.
+The concept of Type I error originates from the theory of hypothesis testing in statistics.
+Hypothesis testing was developed by statistician Ronald Fisher in the early 20th century to determine whether data supports a particular hypothesis.